-Iowa’s led the way in numerous areas of scientific inquiry, even creating some entirely new areas of study.
+Iowa has led the way in numerous areas of scientific inquiry, even creating some entirely new areas of study.
 Legendary space scientist James Van Allen, an essential contributor to the NASA Explorer missions, was the director of Iowa’s Physics and Astronomy program for more than 30 years.
 His instruments led to the discovery of the eponymous Van Allen radiation belts that surround planetary bodies.
-His contributions to the then-emerging science of space exploration helped establish the US as a leader in the field, simultaneously beginning Iowa’s continuing heritage of leadership in astrophysics.
+His contributions to the then-emerging science of space exploration helped establish the United States as a leader in the field, simultaneously beginning Iowa’s continuing heritage of leadership in astrophysics.

 Van Allen is only one example of the incredible possibilities of research at Iowa.
-From advanced technologies and medical treatments to practical solutions for everyday problems, Iowa’s expert faculty are consistently applying themselves to pushing the boundaries of what’s possible.
-But it’s undergraduate involvement that makes Iowa such a unique research institution.
-In fact, Van Allen himself was known for keeping an open-door policy, finding a role for anyone, regardless of major, interested in contributing to the department’s research.
+From advanced technologies and medical treatments to practical solutions for everyday problems, Iowa’s expert faculty are consistently applying themselves to push the boundaries of what’s possible.
+But it is undergraduate involvement that makes Iowa such a unique research institution.
+In fact, Van Allen himself was known for keeping an open-door policy, finding a role for anyone interested in contributing to the department’s research, regardless of major.
 Today, nearly one in three undergraduates at Iowa are involved in hands-on research projects, developing unique skills and gaining direct experience in their fields of interest.

 Collaboration, not competition

 Many schools use a competitive approach to motivate their STEM students, pitting peer against peer in a scramble for the top of the class.
 This isn’t the case at Iowa.
 Hawkeyes are encouraged to work together and focus their energy on bringing new ideas to life through teamwork, not trying to outpace one another.